 Looking to hire a longarm quilter to finish your quilt top?
 Let us quilt your quilt!
 We quilt for hire.
 Just bring your quilt top to the Quilted Joy Studios or ship it to us.
 We have batting available for purchase and a huge variety of wide backing fabrics too.
 Pricing is based on square inches.

 Edge to Edge Designs- $0.02 per square inch

 This is freeform artwork on your quilt.
-This is our most popular level of machine quilting service and offers the fastest turnaround time.
-No marking is involved in this style.
-Edge to edge designs start at one edge and continue to the other side regardless of blocks, seams, or piecing.
+Edge to edge designs start at one edge and continue to the other side, flowing through the piecing of your quilt top.
 This level of quilting adds wonderful texture to the surface of the quilt and allows the piecing to take center stage.
 We have a mountain of patterns to choose from.
 During your intake appointment, we will look over the pattern choices so you’ll know exactly which pattern will be placed upon your quilt top.
 Pricing is $0.02 per square inch.
 Take a look at some examples of Edge to Edge Quilting on some of our customers’ quilts.

 Can I quilt it myself using your longarm machines?

 Yes!
 We’d love to have you come rent time on our APQS longarm machine.
 Our Quilt Fairies are waiting to help!

 How much will it cost to get my quilt quilted?

 Are you interested in knowing what the pricing and costs will be to have your quilt quilted?
 Your cost is based upon the actual dimensions of your quilt top.
 All machine quilting is priced by the square inch.
 Scroll down to use our pricing calculator to get an estimate.